derrian-distro/LoRA_Easy_Training_Scripts/README.md

 ## LoRA Merging and Image Resizing scripts

 I added two new scripts to handle the scripts that sd-scripts added since I created the resizing script.
 The first one, `lora_merge.py` and it's accompanying bat file `lora_merge.bat` can take in any number of loras to merge together, it walks you through the process, so you shouldn't need to know how it works under the hood!
+I also added support for merging lora into models with this most recent update.

 The second one, `image_resize.py` and it's accompanying bat file `image_resize.bat` is a script for downscaling your images.
 This is great if you are training at a high resolution as you can disable bucket upscaling and have a set of images that are "different" to the model, it should improve gens at lower resolutions, and might even help smaller datasets